-MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat ++ 2017" NL 375 2 D.19 [depr.fs.pat h.factory] Sub 4 te Example in deprecated section implies that std::string is the type to use for utf8 strings.
-[Example: A string is to be read from a database that is encoded in UTF-8, and used to create a directory using the native encoding for filenames: namespace fs = std::filesystem; std::string utf8_string = read_utf8_data(); fs::create_directory(fs::u8path(utf8_string)); Add clarification that std::string is the wrong type for utf8 strings JP20 376 D.7 p1 ed 9.4 is less appropriate as a reference for "these implicit definitions could become deleted" Replace 9.4 with 9.4.3.
-CA 377 General te C / C++ interop for atomics is buggy.
+MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat JP2 0 376 D.7 p1 ed 9.4 is less appropriate as a reference for "these implicit definitions could become deleted" Replace 9.4 with 9.4.3.
+Accepted - Editorial CA 377 General te C / C++ interop for atomics is buggy.
 Adopt P0943.
+Rejected There was no consensus to adopt this change.
 CA 378 General ge How constraints work with non-templated functions is still under heavy construction during this late stage in the process.
 While we have provided various comments that build in a direction where supporting such constructs (including ordering between multiple constrained functions based on their constraints) would become possible, we acknowledge that WG 21 might not find a solution with consensus in time for the DIS.
 We ask WG 21 to evaluate the risk of shipping the feature in such a state and consider removing the ability to declare such functions.
+Accepted with Modification See P1971